Diabetics can eat about 3 to 4 oranges a day, as they have a low Glycemic Index.

-Oranges are regarded as ideal food to be a part of the diabetic diet chart by American Diabetes Association (ADA).
-This gives the diabetic patients a green signal for eating oranges with no significant risk of shooting up blood sugar levels.
+Oranges are regarded as the ideal food to be a part of the diabetic diet chart by the American Diabetes Association (ADA).
+This gives diabetic patients a green signal for eating oranges with no significant risk of shooting up blood sugar levels.

 What is the Glycemic Index of Oranges?

-The Glycemic Index of Oranges varies from 31 to 48, based on its variety.
+The Glycemic Index of Oranges varies from 31 to 48, based on their variety.
 Any GI score below 55 is safe to eat for a person with diabetes.